OliverZott/udemy-Spring-Hibernate/web-customer-tracker/src/README.md

 	- Setup Hibernate **session factory**
 	- Setup Hibernate **transaction manager**
 	- Enable configuration of transactional annotations

+### Remarks
+- before all Hibernate config was in `hibernate.cfg.xml` because we didn't use Spring

 # Spring-MVC and Hibernate
 ToDo: